ShihabPial/csc470-fall2020/exercises/final/README.md

 A nature music will play all the time.
 There will be shooting sound, a sound when the bots and the boss are destroyed and a victory sound.

 This is a sample Interface I got from Unity website.
-I will try to make it like this but exactly same.
+I will try to make it like this but not exactly same.
 My gun, enemy and the place will be different.
 ![alt text](https://github.com/ShihabPial/csc470-fall2020/blob/master/exercises/final/sketch.PNG "sketch")
 ![alt text](https://github.com/ShihabPial/csc470-fall2020/blob/master/exercises/final/sketch2.PNG "sketch2")

 # Three set targets
-## Low bar
+### Low bar
 One round of game.
 Kill the bots and the boss to win the game.
 Only shooting sound will be available.
 Movement will be as planned.
 Have a health regeneration point.
-## Target
+### Target
 Definitely, complete the low bar.
 Add all kinds of sound described in the plan.
 Add a few hiding place.
-## High Bar
+### High Bar
 Complete the target.
 Add a navigation bar on top to see where are all the bots and the boss.
 Have a task bar to see what is the player supposed to do.
 Gun reloading once run out of bullets or plasma.

 # Timeline